 Just as cultural differences are inevitable, so are generational differences.
 The different generations today speak and understand things differently, even when using the same words.
 Thus, marketing to Generation Z (the generation after millennials) takes a special kind of savvy.
 As the first generation to grow up with smartphones and the Internet, Gen Z has a unique relationship with digital technology and communication that the generations before them do not.

-This article discusses all you need to know about marketing to Generation Z. We'll talk about the defining characteristics of Gen Z, how to market to them, and share the most important Gen Z marketing trends and platforms you should know.
+This article discusses all you need to know about marketing to Gen Z. We'll talk about the defining characteristics of Gen Z, how marketing to Generation Z works, and share the most important Gen Z marketing trends and platforms you should know.

 Who is Gen Z?

 Generation Z (Gen Z) is the generation after Millennials.
-Known as the iGeneration or Zoomers, they are the latest entrants into the workforce.
-Born between the mid-1990s and early 2000s, the oldest among them are now finishing college, getting married, and starting families.
+Known as the iGeneration or Zoomers, they are currently the latest generation that entered the workforce.
+Born between the mid-1990s and early 2000s, the oldest among them are now high-school graduates, finishing college, getting married, and starting families.

 Gen Z is accumulating a considerable share of the global consumer market, which can only keep growing.
 A 2021 report by Google shares that the younger generation is expected to overtake Millennials in the next few years.
 They currently account for 32% of the world's population and 40% of global consumers.

-Gen Z is the most educated generation yet.
+As post-millennials, Gen Z is the most educated generation yet.
 They are progressive digital natives with little to no memory of a world before the Internet.
 The average Gen Zer has been using smartphones since before becoming a teenager.
 They are comfortable communicating through instant messaging and social media and spend more time on their mobile devices than watching television.
-Gen Zers are social-minded and driven.
+Compared to previous generations, Gen Zers are social-minded and driven.

 When does Gen Z start and end?

-Generation Z starts from the late 1990s to the early 2000s — 1997 to 2012, to be precise.
+The birth years of Generation Z start from the late 1990s to the early 2000s — 1997 to 2012, to be precise.
 As of 2022, the oldest among them are in their mid-twenties, and the youngest will soon become teenagers.
-The generation being born after Gen Z is referred to as Generation Alpha.
+The generation born after Gen Z is referred to as Generation Alpha.

 How to market to Gen Z